Jose Mourinho Handed Lengthy Ban and Hefty Fine After ‘Racist’ Comment in Turkey

 “This is politics”: Mikel Obi defends Jose Mourinho after racism allegations in Turkey

-The Turkish Football Federation charged Mourinho for the comments, claiming a part of it was racial and the other part insulting to the Turkish official.
+The Turkish Football Federation (TFF) charged Mourinho for his comments, claiming a part of it was racial and also insulting towards the Turkish official.

-According to Sky Sports, the federation have reached a decision on the incident, suspended Mourinho for four matches and fined a total of £35,194.
+According to Sky Sports, the federation has decided on the incident, suspending Mourinho for four matches and slapping him with a fine of £35,194.

 Read also